-Direct infringement under § 271(a) occurs where all steps of a claimed method are performed by or attributable to a single entity.
+Direct infringement under § 271(a) occurs where all steps of a

+Section 271(e) provides an exemption from patent infringement for certain activities related to obtaining FDA approval.
+See the Biotechnology chapter. claimed method are performed by or attributable to a single entity.
 Where more than one actor is involved in practicing the steps, a court must determine whether the acts of one are attributable to the other such that a single entity is responsible for the infringement.
 We will hold an entity responsible for others' performance of method steps in two sets of circumstances: (1) where that entity directs or controls others' performance, and (2) where the actors form a joint enterprise.

-The jury heard substantial evidence from which it could find

-that Limelight directs or controls its customers' performance of each remaining method step, such that all steps of the method are attributable to Limelight.
+The jury heard substantial evidence from which it could find that Limelight directs or controls its customers' performance of each remaining method step, such that all steps of the method are attributable to Limelight.
 Specifically, Akamai presented substantial evidence demonstrating that Limelight conditions its customers' use of its content delivery network upon its customers' performance of the tagging and serving steps, and that Limelight establishes the manner or timing of its customers' performance.
 Therefore, Limelight is liable for direct infringement.